-You can also find a private psychologist via the Australian Psychological Society.
-If you want to access the Medicare rebates for psychological counselling you will need to to see your doctor to get a referral and choose a psychologist who is a registered Medicare psychology provider.
+You can find a private psychologist via the Australian Psychological Society.
+If you want to access Medicare rebates for psychological counselling you will need to see your doctor to get a referral and choose a psychologist who is a registered Medicare psychology provider.
 There is a link on the Society’s website that will provide you with this list.

 The Victim Support Service has a useful website which includes an online directory of service providers.

 The service can help explain some of the effects crime can have on a person as well as information on helping you understand your rights within the criminal justice systems.
 The Victim Support Service has a useful website which includes an online directory of service providers.
 The website will help explain some of the impact crime can have on an individual and can help you understand your rights within the criminal justice systems.

 IDCARE is Australia and New Zealand’s national identity and cyber support service funded by government and industry.
 IDCARE assists to reduce the harm victims experience from the compromise or misuse of their identity information by providing effective response and mitigation.
 You can contact them on 1300 432 273.

 The Scams and Identity Theft Helpdesk offers support and advice about how to protect yourself and your personal information.
 You can report any any Centrelink, Medicare, Child Support and myGov related scams via email or call 1800 941 126.

 They can also assist if you have paid funds or provided gift cards or vouchers to a suspected scammer or downloaded fake apps or visited fake websites pretending to be official Services Australia apps and websites.